ModelInference/texada/README.md

 Suppose we have a file ```stat_filter_log.txt``` with the following contents:

-    TODO: add log
+    a
+    a
+    b
+    --
+    c
+    c
+    b

-Note that with Texada's default configuration (referred to as the vanilla configuration), the following results would be returned:
+Suppose that we were to look for instances of the property type 'G(x -> Xx -> XXy),' read: whenever x occurs twice in a row, y occurs after.
+With Texada's default configuration (referred to as the vanilla configuration), the following results would be returned:

-    TODO: add default results
+    G(a -> Xa -> XXb)
+    G(c -> Xc -> XXb)
+    G(b -> Xb -> XXa)
+    G(b -> Xb -> XXc)

-However, a few of these results, namely TODO, are only vacuously true.
+However, a few of these results, namely 'G(b -> Xb -> XXa)' and 'G(b -> Xb -> XXc)', are only vacuously true.
 If we wanted to filter out such results we could specify the following option:

-    TODO: add vacuous option
+    --no-vacuous-findings

-The TODO option in essence specifies Texada to filter out all results with support < 1.
-This option can be generalized to filter out results with support < x, for any positive integer x using the TODO option as follows:
+The '--no-vacuous-findings' option in essence specifies Texada to filter out all results with support less than 1.
+This option can be generalized to filter out results with support less than x, for any positive integer x by using the '--sup-threshold' option as follows:

-    TODO: add support threshold option
+    --sup-threshold 3

 In a similar way, we can relax the confidence threshold of results.
-By default, the confidence threshold is set to 1, meaning that instantiations must be fully satisfied over the log.
-We can change this threshold to find instantiations which may not be satisfied one hundred percent of the time, but which is satisfied "most of the time," using the following option:
+By default, the confidence threshold is set to 1, meaning that instantiations must be fully satisfied over the log to be considered valid.
+We can change this threshold to return instantiations which may not be satisfied one hundred percent of the time, but which is satisfied "most of the time," using the following option:

-    TODO: add confidence threshold option
+    --conf-threshold .95

 It should be noted that by default, statistical thresholds are enforced over individual traces.
 This means that if an instantiation fails to satisfy a threshold at any single trace in the log, it will be filtered out.
-We can however configure Texada to enforce thresholds over the trace-set as a whole (i.e. globally), by specifying the TODO flag as follows:
+We can however configure Texada to enforce thresholds over the trace-set as a whole (i.e. globally), by specifying the '--use-global-thresholds' flag as follows:

-    TODO: add global thresholds option
+    --use-global-thresholds

-This will ensure that an instantiation which is vacuously true in five of six traces in the given log, but which has a support of 3 in the sixth trace will be returned.
+This will ensure that an instantiation which is vacuously true in five of six traces in the given log, but which has a support of 3 in the sixth trace will pass through a support threshold of 3.

 Lastly, specifying the --print-stats flag will make Texada print out the statistics of each result.

+## Example 4

+TODO

 ## Regular expression arguments